 How long does foreclosure take on a private mortgage?

 ATTOM Q4 2024 data shows a 762-day national average from first filing to completed foreclosure.
-That average conceals enormous state-level variation: judicial foreclosure states average significantly longer and cost $50,000–$80,000 in legal and carrying costs; non-judicial states complete foreclosures faster and at under $30,000.
+That average conceals enormous state-level variation: judicial foreclosure states require court filings and hearings at every stage, producing significantly longer timelines and substantially higher legal and carrying costs than non-judicial states.
 The specific state where the collateral sits, the borrower’s response posture, and whether loss mitigation was properly documented all affect the actual timeline.

 What loss mitigation options does a private mortgage servicer have to offer?